-Lotus Cars has revealed plans to open a new two-story ‘global store’ opposite the Ritz hotel at the heart of London’s prestigious Mayfair district.
+Lotus Cars has opened a new first-of-its-kind brand store opposite the Ritz hotel, at the heart of London’s prestigious Mayfair district.

-Lotus recently switched to a new agency retail model for its franchised car dealers across the globe, shortly after unveiling a new global corporate identity (CI) for their retail sites.
+Lotus switched to an agency retail model for its franchised car dealers across the globe, shortly after unveiling a new global corporate identity (CI) for their retail sites.

-In conversation with AM following the move, Dowding said he was sure that the model would be become more widely adopted but agreements must be “balanced, collaborative and win-win”
+In conversation with AM following the move, sales and aftersales director Geoff Dowding said he was sure that the model would be become more widely adopted but agreements must be “balanced, collaborative and win-win”

 He added: “It’s been a huge amount of work, a phenomenal change of process and it’s never easy to ‘fix the plane as it’s flying’, as they say.”